 For each case heard by the Judicial Board, the chair shall contact Judicial Board members and organize a hearing board composed of the chair, four students, and one faculty and/or staff member.
 It is the responsibility of all members of the Judicial Board to serve when called to hear cases.
 Failure to do so may result in removal from the board.
 It is the responsibility of any board member to recuse himself or herself in a particular case if for any reason he or she is unable to maintain impartiality.
 No board member who is a witness in a case may serve on that particular hearing panel.

 The ADOS is not a member of the Judicial Board but shall advise the board on procedures.
 The ADOS shall attend hearings and is bound by the same rules of confidentiality as board members.
 He or she shall document procedural steps required by the Code of Conduct as they occur, and perform such other duties as are described in the Code and assigned by the VP/Dean.

 Article IV: Proscribed Conduct

 - Jurisdiction of the Student Code of Conduct

 The Code of Conduct shall apply to conduct that occurs at all locations of the college, including, but not limited to, all property owned or leased by the college and the sites of its international, service learning, and community service programs; to conduct at college-sponsored activities; and to off-campus conduct, including conduct that occurs on non-Goucher study abroad programs, that adversely affects the college community, its reputation, and/or the pursuit of its objectives.
-The VP/Dean shall decide on a case-by-case basis whether the Code of Conduct shall be applied to off-campus conduct, in the VP/Dean’s sole discretion.
+The VP/Dean shall decide on a case-by-case basis whether the Code of Conduct shall be applied to off-campus conduct, in the VP/Dean's sole discretion.